Equilibrium figure of Haumea and possible detection by stellar occultation

+All quantities in BALEINES are normalised by the length of the equatorial major semi-axis and the mass density of the outermost layer of the fluid mass, $a_L$ and $\rho_L$.
+In order to compare the outputs with data, we must come back to dimensional quantities.
+These physical outputs are obtained by requiring that the mass matches the value currently determined for Haumea, i.e. $M=3.952\times10^{21}~{\rm kg}$ \citep{proudfoot24}, and that the length of the minor equatorial semi-axis $b_L=840~{\rm km}$ \citep{ddp19}.
+We impose $b_L$ since it is the best constrained semi-axis length, with estimated values between $830\pm6~{\rm km}$ \citep{kondra18} and $852\pm4~{\rm km}$ \citep{ortiz17}.
+Tests with both these lengths have shown no significant difference with the value chosen here.

 From the explored space, we select six configurations, labelled from A to F, whose free surface shapes are coherent with the chords obtained during the 2017 occultation event.
-Figure~\ref{fig:results} shows that their boundaries are quite elliptical in the $(y{\rm O}z)$ plane but significantly deviate from an ellipse in the $(x{\rm O}z)$ plane, up to pinched shape for configurations B, C and E. The maximal deviations from an ellipsoid are approximatively of $60~{\rm km}$ for configurations A and D and $110~{\rm km}$ for the pinched configurations.
-The properties of these six configurations are reported in table \ref{tab:results}.
-We also project their free surface onto the sky plane at the epoch of the 2017 occultation; see figure~\ref{fig:2017_occ}.
+Fig.~\ref{fig:results} shows that their boundaries are quite elliptical in the $(y{\rm O}z)$ plane but significantly deviate from an ellipse in the $(x{\rm O}z)$ plane, up to pinched shape for configurations B, C and F. The maximal deviations from an ellipsoid are approximatively of $110~{\rm km}$ for the pinched configurations.
+The properties of these six configurations are reported in Table \ref{tab:results} and in Fig. \ref{fig:ba_ca}.

+We also project their free surface onto the sky plane at the epoch of the 2017 occultation; see Fig.~\ref{fig:2017_occ}.
 To do so, we use the Chebyshev expansion to resample the shape of the free surface, and form a regular triangular mesh with 15155 facets that we use as an input file for the open-access tool developed by \citet{rizos25}.
-These projections confirm that hydrostatic models are able to fit the occultation chords.
+These projections confirm that hydrostatic models are able to fit the occultation chords obtained by \citet{ortiz17}.
 Light curves obtained with these shapes are reported in Appendix \ref{app:lightcurves} and show that hydrostatic models are also able to fit the light curves obtained by \citet{lacerda2008}, \citet{lockwood14} and \citet{ortiz17}.
-Finally, the values of $J_2$ obtained in this work are compatible with the corresponding observation: they range between $0.144$ and $0.157$, which lies at the bottom of the $1\upsigma$ confidence region obtained by \citet{proudfoot24} by orbit fitting, i.e. $J_2^{\rm obs} = 0.262^{+0.103}_{-0.112}$.
+Finally, the $J_2$ values of these configurations are compatible with the corresponding observation: they range between $0.140$ and $0.159$, which lies near the bottom of the $1\upsigma$ confidence region obtained by \citet{proudfoot24} by orbit fitting, i.e. $J_2^{\rm obs} = 0.262^{+0.103}_{-0.112}$.

-Notice, that in figure~\ref{fig:ba_ca}, our closest hydrostatic models to the best-fit ellipsoid of \citet{ortiz17} (models C and E) have figures that deviate greatly from an ellipsoid.
-However, this deviation is actually very small in the plane $(y{\rm O}z)$ containing the polar and the equatorial minor axes, see figure~\ref{fig:results}, which corresponds roughly to the plane that was observed by stellar occultation in 2017.
-As a consequence, shapes that greatly deviate from an elliptical shape in the plane $(x{\rm O}z)$ can match the 2017 occultation data as well as an ellipsoid.